-- You will lose blood during and after surgery which may require a blood transfusion based on your clinical symptoms.
-With the techniques and medications that are used, transfusion is rarely needed. - We usually place a drain during surgery to collect blood and minimize risk of forming a hematoma.
-The drain will typically be discontinued on the first or second day after surgery.
-You may be discharged home with the drain, and if so, it will be pulled by the outpatient therapist or home health therapist on the second day after surgery. - During surgery, we will lower your blood pressure (ie hypotensive anesthesia) to a minimize bleeding. - We use electrocautery during surgery to coagulate small vessels to minimize blood loss. - During surgery we also use a local injection that contains epinephrine to constrict small vessels and minimize blood loss. - Unless contraindicated, you will be given a dose at the start of surgery and at the end of surgery of a medicine (tranexamic acid) which will help reduce bleeding. - We will have you discontinue aspirin, Plavix or like drugs, coumadin, NSAIDS, and any other medication that can thin your blood 5-7 days prior to surgery.
-These will be resumed after surgery based on our directions. - We will check your blood level prior to surgery to see if you are anemic.
-If you are, we may start you on a medication called Procrit to improve your anemia prior to surgery. - Although not typically needed, an optional pre-donation of blood by the patient a few weeks prior to surgery allows their own blood to be given back after surgery.
-During the period between pre-donation and surgery, the patients body can generally build back up the normal blood volume, allowing the pre-donated blood to replace the blood lost during and after surgery.
+- We use electrocautery during surgery to coagulate small vessels to minimize blood loss. - During surgery we also use a local injection that contains epinephrine to constrict small vessels and minimize blood loss. - Unless contraindicated, you will be given a dose at the start of surgery and at the end of surgery of a medicine which will help reduce bleeding. - We will have you discontinue aspirin, Plavix or like drugs, coumadin, NSAIDS, and any other medication that can thin your blood 5-7 days prior to surgery.
+These will be resumed 10 days after surgery, or sooner based on your medical condition. - We will check your blood level prior to surgery to see if you are anemic.
+If you are, we may start you on a medication called Procrit to improve your anemia prior to surgery. - Although not typically needed, an optional predonation of blood by the patient a few weeks prior to surgery allows their own blood to be given back after surgery.
+During the period between predonation and surgery, the patients body can generally build back up the normal blood volume, allowing the predonated blood to replace the blood lost during and after surgery.